Differential magnetometry with partially flipped Dicke states: Introduction

 Based on these ideas, we will consider measuring the homogeneous field in the $x$, $y$ or $z$ directions as well as measuring the gradient in those directions.
 We present relations that bound the achievable maximal precision in these estimation tasks.
 These extend the relations found in Refs.~\cite{Toth2012Multipartite,Hyllus2012Fisher} that describe the trade-off when measuring the field in the $x,$ $y,$ and $z$ directions, using the quantum Fisher information.
 Since we consider an ensemble of particles divided into two groups, our work is also relevant in recent efforts for quantum information processing with spatially separated particle ensembles in a BEC \cite{Fadel2018Spatial,Kunkel2018Spatially,Lange2018Entanglement}.

 Our paper is organized as follows.
 In Sec.~\ref{sec:background}, we present the theoretical background needed to describe the system and its metrological usefulness.
 In Sec.~\ref{sec:impossibility}, we review recent findings that show that an efficient gradiometry with BECs is not possible.
 In Sec.~\ref{sec:localop}, we show that efficient gradiometry is possible if we apply some local operations on the state before the dynamics.
-In Sec.~\ref{sec:measurement}, we discuss the measurement candidates found in order to infer on the gradient of the magnetic field.
+In Sec.~\ref{sec:measurement}, we discuss how to infer the gradient from measurements on the quantum state.